 Avoid Restaurants In The Cities

 I know it’s really appealing to go out and not worry about anything for a night.
-But I’m afraid that if you care about your budget, a night out at a hip Swiss restaurant will be more than worrying.
-Especially in the larger cities, like Zurich or Geneva.
-A good steak can set you back anywhere from 30CHF to 100+CHF, and you won’t find a bowl of pasta for less than 20CHF.
-Even McDonald’s is expensive in Switzerland, with a Big Mac costing as much as 12 francs!
-(Note: 1 CHF/Franc is about 1 US Dollar in August 2018)
+But I’m afraid that if you care about your budget, eating out in Switzerland at a hip Swiss restaurant will be more than worrying.

 But you have to eat somewhere eventually, so try to go to something more grungy, like a bar or a grill.
 Or even a restaurant that serves local food – they are still cheaper than haute cuisine restaurants.
 And generally, avoid meat and instead go for pizza or pasta, or even a vegetarian option.
 Your stomach will be full, and so will your wallet.